acemod/ACE3/docs/wiki/framework/crew-served-weapons-framework.md

 ACE's ammo handling (including AI reloading, and initial unloading and conversion of the weapon's magazines) can be blocked by setting the `ace_csw_disabled` variable on init.
 This will also block reloading and unloading the weapon manually through ACE.
-This variable needs to be set where the weapon is local.
+This variable needs to be set globally.

 ```sqf
 myCustomStaticWeapon = createVehicle ["B_Mortar_01_F", [0, 0, 0]];